wwhzz1/wwhzz1/README.md

 - 👯 I’m looking to collaborate on learning
 - 🤔 I’m looking for help with Artificial Intelligence and Machine Learning
 - 📫 How to reach me: https://github.com/wwhzz1
-- ⚡ Hobbies: playing games and ball
+- ⚡ Hobbies: playing games and ball,watching ball games and coding